 Meetings are free, open to all UA students, and start at 4 PM!
 Food and refreshments will be served.

-January 22Ms.
-Tommie Syx serves as the University's contact for the Edge Center for Entrepreneurship and Innovation, a partnership with the West Alabama Chamber of Commerce and the City of Tuscaloosa, which houses the Alabama Entrepreneurship Institute.
+Ms. Tommie Syx serves as UA’s contact for the Edge Incubator and Accelerator, which houses the Alabama Entrepreneurship Institute (AEI).
 AEI’s goal is to accelerate the growth of business development and job creation by supporting student entrepreneurship.
 She will present on the work done through AEI and the EDGE.

-March 5Ms.
-Lightsey is the Executive Director of Tuscaloosa’s One Place, which provides resources to strengthen families, prevents child abuse and neglect, and promotes self-sufficiency.
+Ms. Lightsey is the Executive Director of Tuscaloosa’s One Place which provides resources to families, prevents child abuse and neglect, and promotes self-sufficiency.
 She will

-Officer elections, notes from the year, wrap-up SCOPE members will review the year, discuss logistics for the next school year, and elect a new Executive Committee
+Officer elections, notes from the year, wrap-up SCOPE members will review the year, discuss logistics for the next school year, and elect a new Executive Committee.

 Dr. Jim McLean, Executive Director of the Center for Community-Based Partnerships,